 The Department of English offers several scholarships for students.
 Please note that awards are dependent upon funding levels and may not be offered every year.
-To apply for scholarships, begin by downloading a copy of the Department of English Scholarship Application to get started, and then visit ECUAWards to file your formal application.
+To apply for scholarships, visit ECUAWards.
+(Note that the Halberg, O'Neal, and Farr awards have separate application processes.
+See below for details.)

 Many National and International Scholarships also are available to East Carolina students.

 If you are a Graduate student and want more information about Graduate scholarships, visit the graduate Assistantships and Awards page.